Preterm birth: Notable cases

 James Elgin Gill (born on 20 May 1987 in Ottawa, Ontario, Canada) was the earliest premature baby in the world, until that record was broken in 2004.
-He was 128 days premature (21 weeks 5 days gestation) and weighed 624 g.
+He was 128 days premature, 21 weeks 5 days gestation, and weighed 624 g.
 He survived.

-In 2014, Lyla Stensrud, born in San Antonio, Texas, U.S. became the youngest premature baby in the world.
+In 2014, Lyla Stensrud, born in San Antonio, Texas, U.S., became the youngest premature baby in the world.
 She was born at 21 weeks 4 days and weighed 410 grams (less than a pound).
 Kaashif Ahmad resuscitated the baby after she was born.
 As of November 2018, Lyla was attending preschool.
 She had a slight delay in speech, but no other known medical issues or disabilities.

 Amillia Taylor is also often cited as the most premature baby.
-She was born on 24 October 2006 in Miami, Florida, U.S. at 21 weeks and 6 days' gestation.
+She was born on 24 October 2006 in Miami, Florida, U.S., at 21 weeks and 6 days' gestation.
 This report has created some confusion as her gestation was measured from the date of conception (through in vitro fertilization) rather than the date of her mother's last menstrual period, making her appear 2 weeks younger than if gestation was calculated by the more common method.
 At birth, she was 9 in long and weighed 10 oz.
 She had digestive and respiratory problems, together with a brain hemorrhage.
 She was discharged from the Baptist Children's Hospital on 20 February 2007.

 The record for the smallest premature baby to survive was held for a considerable amount of time by Madeline Mann, who was born in 1989 at 26 weeks, weighing 9.875 oz and measuring 9.5 in long.
 This record was broken in September 2004 by Rumaisa Rahman, who was born in the same hospital, Loyola University Medical Center in Maywood, Illinois. at 25 weeks' gestation.
 At birth, she was 8 in long and weighed 261 g.
 Her twin sister was also a small baby, weighing 563 g at birth.
 During pregnancy their mother had pre-eclampsia, requiring birth by caesarean section.
 The larger twin left the hospital at the end of December, while the smaller remained there until 10 February 2005 by which time her weight had increased to 1.18 kg.
 Generally healthy, the twins had to undergo laser eye surgery to correct vision problems, a common occurrence among premature babies.

 In May 2019, Sharp Mary Birch Hospital for Women & Newborns in San Diego announced that a baby nicknamed "Saybie" had been discharged almost five months after being born at 23 weeks' gestation and weighing 244 g.
 Saybie was confirmed by Dr. Edward Bell of the University of Iowa, which keeps the Tiniest Babies Registry, to be the new smallest surviving premature baby in that registry.

-The world's smallest premature boy to survive was born in February 2009 at Children's Hospitals and Clinics of Minnesota in Minneapolis, Minnesota, U.S. Jonathon Whitehill was born at 25 weeks' gestation with a weight of 310 g.
+Born in February 2009, at Children's Hospitals and Clinics of Minnesota, Jonathon Whitehill was just 25 weeks' gestation with a weight of 310 g.
 He was hospitalized in a neonatal intensive care unit for five months, and then discharged.